ellapaella/ot-harjoitustyo-beta/README.md

 ```bash
 poetry run invoke test
 ```
-Create a html report of test branch coverage
+Create a html report of test branch coverage (report can be found at path ./htmlcov/index.html in project root)

 ```bash
 poetry run invoke coverage-report